-9.5.3.3 Innovation and Technology
+9.5.5.3 Innovation and Technology

-In reviewing the white papers submitted from the community, the SWMI panel found that many relied on tried-and-true measurement techniques.
-However, while much can be accomplished with new applications of state-of-the-art technology, it is also clear that to accomplish the most challenging science objectives of the future, the development of new, innovative concepts will be necessary.
-Indeed, in an observation-driven field such as solar and space physics, it is often new observations that point the way to the science questions of the future.
+In reviewing the white papers submitted from the community, the panel found that many relied on tried and true measurement techniques.
+However, while much can be accomplished with new applications of state-of-the art technology, it is also clear that to accomplish the most challenging science objectives of the future, the development of new, innovative concepts will be necessary.
+Indeed, in an observation-driven field such as solar and space physics, it is often new observations that point the way to the scientific questions of the future.

-Advanced instrumentation for constellation missions is an area of particular need for ultimate realization of the science goals the SWMI panel has outlined.
-Targeted research on how to acquire, analyze, and display the simultaneous measurements from many spacecraft is also needed, along with development of new ways to integrate global modeling and global observations.
+As described in Section 9.5.3, advanced instrumentation for constellation missions is an area of particular need if the science goals the panel has outlined are ultimately to be realized.
+Targeted research on how to acquire, analyze, and display the simultaneous measurements from many spacecraft is also needed.
+New ways to integrate global modeling and global observations also need to be developed.

 Another area where technology development efforts could have a big scientific payoff is global imaging systems, particularly systems that can stand off, well outside the magnetosphere's bow shock, and image its boundary structures using a range of techniques such as neutral atom imaging (ENA), scattered light, and X-ray emission.
-New instrumentation with increased sensitivity and resolution is needed to achieve spatial resolutions (~0.5 R_E) and image cadences (~15 min) sufficient to image the boundaries and visualize their motions and structure.
+New instrumentation with increased sensitivity and resolution is needed to achieve spatial resolutions (~0.5 Re) and image cadences (~15 min) sufficient to image the boundaries and visualize their motions and structure.
 New techniques for reducing background noise are also needed.

-A number of the science goals outlined in Section 9.4 involve connecting phenomena and signatures that occur in the ionosphere with their corresponding phenomena and signatures in the magnetosphere.
+A number of the science goals outlined in Section 1.4 involve connecting phenomena and signatures that occur in the ionosphere with their corresponding phenomena and signatures in the magnetosphere.
 Because this connection occurs primarily via the geomagnetic field, which is strongly distorted and highly variable due to currents flowing within the magnetosphere itself, an accurate mapping between the ionosphere and magnetosphere for all relevant conditions is lacking.
-Current efforts to relate magnetospheric and ionospheric physics thus typically rely on empirical models based on statistical analysis of large data sets acquired over long time periods and under a variety of conditions.
-Techniques to definitively establish the instantaneous mapping are thus urgently needed.
+Current efforts to relate magnetospheric and ionospheric physics thus typically rely on empirical models based on statistical analysis of large data sets acquired over long times and under a variety of conditions.
+Techniques to establish definitively the instantaneous mapping are thus urgently needed.

-It is the SWMI panel's view that the current limited investment in technology development has discouraged the development of new instrument concepts.
-Therefore, the panel strongly supports the creation of a robust Heliophysics Instrument and Technology Development Program (HITDP) in the context of the NASA ROSES.
-In the panel's opinion, this program should be funded sufficiently to support several grants at levels significantly larger than is possible at present through supporting research and technology.
+The SWMI panel feels that the current limited investment in technology development has discouraged the development of new instrument concepts.
+The panel therefore strongly supports the creation of a robust Heliophysics Instrument and Technology Development Program (HITDP) in the context of the NASA ROSES.
+In the panel's opinion, this program should be funded sufficiently to support several grants at levels significantly larger than is possible at present through SR&T.

 Moreover, the missions of the future will require new satellite and systems technologies.
-Such technologies are most appropriately pursued by the Office of the Chief Technologist, in close consultation with the Heliophysics Division so that real mission needs are addressed.
-Possible technology development needs noted by the panel include, but are not limited to, techniques that make it feasible to produce and deploy large numbers of identical spacecraft at an affordable price and with high radiation tolerance; solar sails; advanced propulsion and power; low-cost launch vehicles; mass-production techniques; component miniaturization; and wireless communications within a satellite.
+Such technologies are most appropriately pursued by the Office of the Chief Technologist, in close consultation with HPD so that real mission needs are addressed.
+Possible technology development needs noted by the panel include, but are not limited to, techniques that make it feasible to produce and deploy large numbers of identical spacecraft at an affordable price, high radiation tolerance, solar sails, advanced propulsion and power, low-cost launch vehicles, mass-production techniques, component miniaturization, and wireless communications within a satellite.